Topological invariance of torsion sensitive intersection homology: Dimension axioms

-Therefore, we limit ourselves in this section primarily to the case where $\vec p$ is a strongly constrained ts-perversities (Definition \ref{D: constrained}) that is adapted to $\mc E$, though we will see in Section \ref{S: weak} that we can also consider weakly constrained ts-perversities if we allow ourselves some additional information.
+Therefore, we limit ourselves in this section primarily to the case where $\vec p$ is a strongly constrained ts-perversities (Definition \ref{D: constrained}) with $\mc E\in {}^{\vec p(2)}D^\heartsuit(\text{Dom}(\mc E))$, though we will see in Section \ref{S: weak} that we can also consider weakly constrained ts-perversities if we allow ourselves some additional information.